Cost of employing

 Add overheads and allowance to convert baseline into hiring budget reality.

 Need a salary not listed?
 Use the full employer cost calculator for any amount.
-Also see employer NI by salary for NI-only breakdowns.
+Want NI only?
+Go to employer NI by salary.
+Planning a whole team?
+Use the payroll planner.

 Hiring cost playbook for 2026/27 budgets